cj-robinson/cj-robinson.github.io/index.md

 ---

-My full name is Christopher, but mostly I go by C.J. (sometimes CJ)
+My full name is Christopher, but mostly I go by C.J. (sometimes CJ).

 I'm currently a student at the Columbia Journalism School pursuing an M.S. in Data Journalism.